Imagery Rescripting for PTSD

 Does ImRs work?

-Whilst everyone responds to treatment for PTSD differently, there are many research projects which show ImRs is an effective treatment for PTSD.
+Whilst everyone responds to treatment for PTSD or C-PTSD differently, there are many research projects which show ImRs is an effective treatment for both.

 One ‘open trial investigated whether ImRs is a helpful treatment when imaginal exposure for accident- related PTSD fails.
 Twenty-three patients with PTSD as result from industrial accidents participated, all nonresponders to standard imaginal exposure.
 Eighteen of the 23 patients showed a full recovery from PTSD.’